 All of these are the basic skills you need to work on.
 You will achieve academic success in no time if you follow them religiously.

 When studying, the easiest way that you can hurdle formulas, definitions and other concepts that need to be memorized is through mnemonics.
 It is the most common study skill among college students.
 Check out this website for more tips on mnemonics.

-Some people say too much and too little of something is bad.
-This is the importance of taking breaks in order to allow your body to recuperate and your brain to digest the information you have studied.
+Breaks allow your body to recuperate and your brain to digest the information you have studied.
 Have you heard of saturation?
 This happens when no matter how hard you try to retain the information you are studying you can’t.
 You need to take a short break in between study period to allow memory retention.

 1. Figure out what you need to know.